 Big Syn Institute is the creative and cultural arm of the Centre for Big Synergy, and was founded to create positive changes through the power of art and creativity.

-Big Syn International Film Festival was co-founded in 2019 by the co-founders of Centre for Big Synergy, sustainability advocates and thought leaders, Dr. Ragini G Roy and Dr. Sourav Roy, as an extension of their myriad efforts to educate the civil society about the United Nations Sustainable Development Goals, and inspire them to act on those using the power of meaningful cinema.
+Big Syn International Film Festival was founded in 2019 by the founders of Centre for Big Synergy, sustainability advocates and thought leaders, Dr. Ragini G Roy and Dr. Sourav Roy.
+It was as an extension of their myriad efforts to educate the civil society about the United Nations Sustainable Development Goals and inspire them to act on those using the power of meaningful cinema.

-Since inception, OSCAR, BAFTA and EMMY award-winners as well as leaders from film, media, sustainability, policy and social impact have joined forces with them to establish the Big Syn International film festival as the biggest festival of its kind!
+Since inception, OSCAR, BAFTA and EMMY award-winners as well as leaders from film, media, sustainability, policy and social impact have joined forces with them to establish the Big Syn International film festival as the world’s biggest sustainability film festival.

 Given the state of the world around us, there is a well-recognised need of building a more responsible future for us.
 The arts, since ages have inspired, challenged and proposed much-needed changes to our socio-economic conventions.
 Film, amongst others, holds immense power to bring to perspective the ‘real’ needs of the time and offer ideas of meeting those needs through a synergy of ideas and actions.
 They also help open dialogues amongst, at times, totally disjointed parts of the society or the world to usher a new era or collaboration and change.